bup/bup/Documentation/bup-bloom.md

 updates or regenerates it as needed.

 # OPTIONS

+--ruin
+:   destroy bloom filters by setting the whole bitmask to
+    zeros.  you really want to know what you are doing if run this and you want to delete the resulting bloom when you are done with it.

 -f, --force
 :   don't update the existing bloom file; generate a new